The Max Headroom Incident: Chicago’s Creepiest TV Hack

 To understand the hijacking, you have to understand the mask.

 Max Headroom wasn’t just any fictional character, he was the face of techno-futurism in the ‘80s.
 A glitchy, computer-generated AI TV host with a stutter and a smirk.
 A corporate creation masquerading as rebellion.
-He debuted in the UK in 1985, then crossed the Atlantic to star in Coca-Cola ads and his own short-lived American TV show.

-He was satire…but also a mirror.
+He was meant to be satire, but also was sort of a mirror.

 By 1987, Max Headroom was both a punchline and a prophecy.